skip to Main Content

 Growing Connection and Community Through Shamanic Journeying

-Why Live Shamanic Journeying Sessions?
+1. Why Live Shamanic Journeying Groups?

 We have always included doing live, shamanic journeys together as part of our courses.
 The feedback we get about the live sessions, consistently and overwhelmingly, is that people get a huge amount from them.